 The availability of new CTFs ceased from January 2011, as did government contributions to the accounts.
 Existing CTFs however continue to benefit from tax free investment growth.
 No withdrawals are possible until the child reaches age 18.
-However, the child's friends and family are able to contribute up to the annual limit of £4,260.
-It is possible to transfer the investment to a Junior Individual Savings Account.
+However, the child's friends and family are able to contribute up to the annual contribute up to the annu limit of £4,368.
+It is possible to transfer the investment to a Junior Individual Savings Account (ISA).

-Junior ISA (JISA)
+Junior ISA

-A JISA is available for UK resident children under the age of 18 who do not have a CTF account.
-JISAs are tax advantaged and have many features in common with existing ISAs.
+A Junior ISA is available for UK resident children under the age of 18 who do not have a CTF account.
+Junior ISAs are tax advantaged and have many features in common with existing ISAs.

-They are available as cash or stocks and share based products but a child can only have one cash JISA and one stocks and shares JISA.
-The annual investment is limited to £4,260.
+They are available as cash or stocks and shares based products but a child can only have one cash Junior ISA and one stocks and shares Junior ISA.
+The annual investment is limited to $\pounds4,368$ .